Services and Fees

 Therapy has been found to be most productive when most typically delivered once weekly.
+Having sessions fortnightly or less often, result in similar number of sessions to those having weekly sessions, so in the long run the financial costs are similar but it means your healing would be over a longer duration.
 Evidence-based research studies generally show an association between weekly therapy sessions and positive outcomes for clients.
 This appears to be especially important in the first stage of therapy, when you’re building rapport with your therapist and beginning to get to the core of things.
-Another reason is because it helps with emotional safety.
+Another reason is that weekly sessions helps with emotional safety and containing.
 Having your session at the same time each week lowers the stress and anxiety around attending therapy and creates often much needed stability and trust.

 The sooner you get help, the faster you can get back to enjoying life.

 I have a special interest in working with:

 Those who have gone through or are going through major life changes such as change at work or career, illness, personal loss, bereavement and grief, environmental shifts, menopause, loss of purpose, status or responsibility and challenges that come with relocation.
 We all face difficult life changing events at times like retirement, the loss of a job, a divorce, or the loss of a loved one.
 When difficulties such as these arise a short period of counselling can be helpful.
 Talking with a counsellor can be an effective way to process your feelings and work through any lingering unprocessed thoughts and emotions.